What are the differences between a Botanic Garden and a city park?

 What is the relationship between the city of Elkhart and Wellfield Botanic Gardens?

-The Wellfield Botanic Gardens property is owned by the City of Elkhart and the site is still an active well site for the city’s water (in fact, 70% of Elkhart’s drinking water comes from the well field!).
-Wellfield Botanic Gardens leases the property for the manner in which it is currently being used.
-Wellfield’s administrative offices are currently housed in an old Public Works Facility, located adjacent the Gardens at 921 North Main Street.
-Wellfield Botanic Gardens does not receive any monetary support from the City of Elkhart and is are funded entirely through private donations, user fees, annual memberships, private grants and earned income.
+The land that Wellfield Botanic Gardens sits upon is owned by the City of Elkhart and the site is still an active well site for the city’s water (in fact, nearly 70% of Elkhart’s drinking water comes from the well field!).
+Wellfield Botanic Gardens leases the property for the purposes of operating a not-for-profit botanic garden.
+Wellfield’s administrative offices are currently housed in the old Public Works Facility, located adjacent the Gardens at 921 North Main Street.
+Wellfield Botanic Gardens does not receive any monetary support from the City of Elkhart and is funded entirely through private donations, user fees, annual memberships, private grants and earned income.
 Wellfield Botanic Gardens receives NO government or tax-based funding of any kind.
 Wellfield works closely with the City of Elkhart on projects that may have potential impacts on the well field and water operations to ensure that projects comply with all local, state, and federal environmental guidelines and policies.

 What is the relationship between the neighborhood and Wellfield Botanic Gardens?